Neural Methods for Amortized Inference

 Once trained, the classifier $c_{\gammab^*}(\cdot, \cdot)$ may be used to quickly approximate the likelihood-to-evidence ratio via Equation~\ref{eqn:optimal_classifier_to_likelihood-ratio}, as summarized in the graphical representation shown in Figure~\ref{fig:NeuralClassifier}.
-Inference based on an amortised approximate likelihood-to-evidence ratio may proceed as discussed in the introduction to Section~\ref{sec:likelihood_and_ratio}, namely, in a frequentist setting via maximum likelihood estimation and likelihood ratios \citep[e.g.,][]{Walchessen_2023_neural_likelihood_surfaces}, and in a Bayesian setting by facilitating the computation of transition probabilities in Hamiltonian Monte Carlo and Markov chain Monte Carlo algorithms \citep[e.g.,][]{Hermans_2020, Begy_2021}.
-Furthermore, an approximate posterior density can be obtained via the identity ${p(\thetab \mid \Zvec)} = p(\thetab) r(\thetab, \Zvec)$, and sampled from using standard sampling techniques (e.g., \citet{Thomas_2022_ratio_estimation}; see also Section~\ref{sec:illustration}).
-Finally, if one also has an amortised likelihood approximator (Section~\ref{sec:NLE}), then one may approximate the model evidence via $p(\Zvec) = p(\Zvec \mid \thetab)/r(\thetab, \Zvec)$.
+Inference based on an amortized approximate likelihood-to-evidence ratio may proceed as discussed in the introduction to Section~\ref{sec:likelihood_and_ratio}, namely, in a frequentist setting via maximum likelihood estimation and likelihood ratios \citep[e.g.,][]{Walchessen_2023_neural_likelihood_surfaces}, and in a Bayesian setting by facilitating the computation of transition probabilities in Hamiltonian Monte Carlo and MCMC algorithms \citep[e.g.,][]{Hermans_2020, Begy_2021}.
+Furthermore, an approximate posterior distribution can be obtained via the identity ${p(\thetab \mid \Zvec)} = p(\thetab) r(\thetab, \Zvec)$, and sampled from using standard sampling techniques (e.g., \citeauthor{Thomas_2022_ratio_estimation} \citeyear{Thomas_2022_ratio_estimation}; see also Section~\ref{sec:illustration}).
+Finally, if one also has an amortized likelihood approximator (Section~\ref{sec:NLE}), then one may approximate the model evidence via $p(\Zvec) = p(\Zvec \mid \thetab)/r(\thetab, \Zvec)$.